aksharc2/parallelRandomCPGC/README.md

 1. **Prerequisite packages and libraries required**
   - for c program
-    - gcc version 9.x and above (the program is tested with gcc versions 11.4,  13.2)
+    - gcc version 9.x and above
     - OpenMPI version 4.0
-  - for running python script
+  - for running python script (used for generating plots for the paper)
     - Numpy
     - Matplotlib.pyplot
     - Pandas